 2020 panel survey

-PWC’s CEO Panel Survey, published in 2020, also outlined how global businesses were adapting to the pandemic by making long-term pivots to their business model.
+PWC’s CEO Panel Survey, published in 2020, also outlined how global businesses were adapting to the pandemic.
+One lasting impact of coronavirus is long-term pivots to business models.
 Among these were plans to make their companies more digital and remote and develop a more flexible, employee-orientated workforce, increasing their share of ‘remote and contingent workers’.

 In summary, within the UK economic and labour force trends continue to be depressed.
 However, globally businesses are also showing resilience by adapting to the new conditions, making permanent changes to their business models.
 Digital capability enables them to access new markets.
 Employees will also benefit in the long-term by having more flexible, remote working conditions.